 Low FODMAP Zucchini & Turkey Skillet with Brown Rice

-This protein-packed Low FODMAP turkey skillet with zucchini and brown rice is the perfect post-workout meal — balanced, flavorful, and gentle on digestion.
-Lean ground turkey brings muscle-building power, while zucchini and herbs offer lightness and anti-inflammatory benefits.
-It's an easy one-pan meal for active IBS-friendly living.
+High protein low FODMAP turkey skillet with zucchini and brown rice for the win!
+This is a great after workout meal, balanced, flavorful, and easy on digestion.
+Lean ground turkey brings muscle-building power, while zucchini and herbs provide lightness and anti-inflammatory advantages.
+A simple 1 pan meal for the busy life of IBS-friendly eating.

 Servings 2 Persons